 BIPEDAL ROBOT Traversal modules installed: - two legs - four legs Detection systems installed: - cameras

-Though, when it comes to big, complicated classes with numerous fields, such as multi-layer neural networks - the Builder pattern is a life saver.
+However, when it comes to big, complicated classes with numerous fields, such as multi-layer neural networks - the Builder pattern is a lifesaver.

 If we try to do it directly we'll add a lot of dependencies branching in our code, and it may not even work at the end.